How To Reset Your Body Clock In Three Days And Improve Your Sleep

 Complete a 30-minute workout in the morning

-Not want we want to hear when we're already feeling tired, sure, but bear with.
+Not what we want to hear when we're already feeling tired, sure, but bear with.
 'Exercising is shown to improve your sleep quality and duration of sleep, whilst a healthy sleep cycle ensures more strength and endurance when working out,' says Martin.
 Why not try a low-impact pilates session when you first wake up.
 Failing that, go outside for a brisk stroll.
 We're not saying you have to hit the weights section at the gym, or do splits on the treadmill.

 Drink at least 2 litres of water today for an energy boost

 We hear it all the time, but keeping hydrated really is key.
-'Not only does keeping hydrated boost your energy but your metabolism too.
+'Not only does keeping hydrated boost your energy but your metabolism, too.
 Even mild dehydration can leave you feeling sleepy and tired, whilst negatively disrupting your mood,' says Martin.

 Tweak your lighting throughout the day